6 April 2023

 Discover Caroline’s story

 Caroline Toyer is a working mum from Townsville, a few years ago she was struggling with debilitating pain from hip dysplasia.
-After years of coping with the condition (the most common cause of hip arthritis in young women1), she decided to take control and opted for medical help.
+After years of coping with the condition, she decided to take control and opted for medical help.

 ‘I ended up in quite a bit of pain and had to have major surgery to correct it to preserve my hip joints for as long as possible, and hopefully avoid a hip replacement later,’ Caroline says.

 The surgeries were intensive and required Caroline to be fully committed to her recovery, meaning she ultimately had to resign from her customer service job.
-Losing this source of income – as well as medical bills adding up – could’ve put a lot of financial strain on her family.
-However, Caroline knew she had income protection insurance through her super.
+Losing this source of income – as well as medical bills adding up – could have put a lot of financial strain on her family.
+But Caroline knew she had income protection insurance through her super.

 Insurance through super helped Caroline when she needed it most

 For Caroline, navigating this superannuation benefit was simple.

 ‘It was a matter of contacting the AustralianSuper team and finding out whether I may be eligible, looking at the criteria and determining what I needed to do.
 They were very helpful.’